Ariz. Admin. Code § R9-7-719 - Training for Uptake, Dilution, and Excretion Studies

 program faculty where at least one faculty member is an authorized user who

-equivalent Agreement State requirements, and concurs with the attestation
+of the NRC or another Agreement State, and concurs with the attestation

 provided by the residency program director.
 The residency training program must